minchinweb/seafoam/README.rst

 `settings for Pelican itself <http://docs.getpelican.com/en/3.7.1/settings.html>`_.

-On articles, the theme also looks for the ``image`` metadata setting to provide the "featured image* for the article.
+On articles, the theme also looks for the ``image`` metadata setting to provide the *featured image* for the article.

 Known Issues